aquametalabs/aquameta/docs/quickstart.md

                 // some commonly used bundles
                 AQ.Widget.import( 'org.aquameta.core.ide', 'ide', endpoint );

-                // import your project bundle's bundle, and specify a namespace alias
+                // import your project's bundle, and specify a namespace alias
                 // CUSTOMIZE THIS:
                 AQ.Widget.import( 'org.flyingmonkeys.myproject', 'myproj', endpoint );

-                // add your project's base widget, usually called "main"
+                // append a base widget to the page, usually called "main".
+                // syntax is {bundle_alias}:{widget_name}.
                 // CUSTOMIZE THIS:
                 $('body').append( widget( 'myproj:main' ) );